 Petersburg was named for Peter Buschmann, who selected the present townsite for a salmon cannery and sawmill in 1897.
 He was followed by other Norwegian immigrants who came to fish and work in the cannery and sawmill.

 Lodging downtown at 2 hotels/motels and several bed and-breakfasts; visit www.petersburg.org for listings.
-Dining downtown at Coastal Cold Storage and Deli, The Salty Pantry, Papa Bear’s, Inga’s Galley, Helse, and El Rincon.
-The 5-block-long downtown commercial area on Main Street (Nordic Drive) has a grocery store; 2 coffee shops, 2 hardwares, marine and fishing supply stores; drugstore; bookstore; a travel agency (Viking Travel Inc.); banks (Wells Fargo and First Bank); a liquor store, 2 bars; fresh fish market; gift shops, art galleries; and clothing stores specializing in both Alaska and Norwegian items.
+Dining downtown at Coastal Cold Storage and Deli, The Salty Pantry, Papa Bear’s Pizza, Inga’s Galley, Helse, and El Rincon.
+The 5-block-long downtown commercial area on Main Street (Nordic Drive) has a grocery store; 2 coffee shops, 2 hardware stores, marine and fishing supply stores; drugstore; bookstore; a travel agency (Viking Travel Inc.); banks (Wells Fargo and First Bank); 2 liquor stores, 2 bars; fresh fish market; gift shops, art gallery; and clothing stores specializing in both Alaska and Norwegian items.
 Auto repair, towing, gas and diesel at the corner of 2nd and Haugen.

 Petersburg has a post office and 13 churches.
 The spacious Hammer and Wikan grocery/deli are located a half-mile from downtown on Haugen Drive.

 Ferry and tour reservations for whale watching, sea kayaking and glacier viewing tours at Viking Travel Inc. Towing, gas and diesel available.
-Private campground on Mitkof Highway at the Trees RV Park and General Store at Mile 10.2, which is open year-round.
+Private campground on Mitkof Highway at Frogs TV Park at Mile 2.9 and The Trees RV Park and General Store at Mile 10.2 Mitkof Highway.
 Ohmer Creek USFS Campground is at Mile 21.4 Mitkof Highway.
+Green’s Camp Campground on Sumner Strait is located at Mile 26.1 Mitkof Highway.
 Auto repair, towing, gas and diesel at the corner of 2nd and Haugen.

 - Clausen Memorial Museum displays artifacts representing Petersburg history, including cannery and fisheries, a world-record 126.5-lb. king salmon, the Cape Decision light station lens, and a Tlingit canoe.